JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _The healthy dialogue prompted Ian Elsmore to write, as we reported in the June 1985 edition, adopting somewhat of a mediator's role._

 The number of gurus and cults seems to be increasing in the West as some of the more secret esoteric schools are externalizing their studies and new groups are being formed.
-In the eyes of the ordinary person, the URANTLA readers are just another such group.
+In the eyes of the ordinary person, the URANTIA readers are just another such group.
 The potential to be obsessed with a spiritual mission is always there.
 The other end of the spectrum is behaving in a “luke warm” manner towards your spiritual aspirations.
 This may be due to fear of being classified as a religious eccentric, or fear of being criticised by family and friends.
 The URANTIA readership will always have some lefts and rights, extravert, introvert, bold and meek - an understanding of balance is the keynote.
 The fruits of our life are externalised and materialized not by speaking words but by aspirations and motives being acted upon with a sincerity that shows an understanding of the words.

 A perceived understanding of truth from _The URANTIA Book_ is portrayed by our quality of “beingness” in the world we create around us.